JHU-PL-Lab/www-pl/ocaml/code/lecture.md

 ### Folds

- * fold_left/right are classic operators on lists
- * combines a vector of data like the reduce of map/reduce
+ * fold_left/right use a binary function to merge list elements to a single value

 ```ocaml
 let rec fold_left f v l = match l with